5.1. Floating Point Semantics

 bits.
 Once that bridge is supplied, downstream proofs can reuse the IEEE32Exec and FP32

 theorems.
-Without it, a runtime result is evidence produced by an implementation, not a theorem
+Without it, a runtime result remains implementation evidence rather than a Lean-side

 CUDA uses the same idea at the native boundary: